GNSS data post-processing

 For many applications, such as airborne survey, corrected GNSS positions are not required in real-time.
 For these applications, raw GNSS satellite measurements are collected and stored for processing post-mission.
-Unlike RTK GNSS positioning, post-processing does not require real-time transmission of differential correction messages.
-This simplifies the hardware configuration greatly.

 During post-processing, base station data can be used from one or more GNSS receivers.
 Multi-base processing helps preserve high accuracy over large project areas, which is a common occurrence for aerial applications.
 Depending on the project’s proximity to a permanently operating GNSS network, base station data can often be freely downloaded, eliminating the need for establishing your own base station(s).
-Moreover, it is possible to process without any base station data through PPP, which utilizes downloaded precise clock and ephemeris data.
+Moreover, it is possible to process without any base station data through PPP, which utilises downloaded precise clock and ephemeris data.

 Post-processing generally results in a more accurate, comprehensive solution than is possible in real-time.